 If the pipeline returns an array with more than one element, only the first element will be used for the upsert.

-mapper.js: It's a function that takes as argument the first element (if defined) of the result of the pipeline, and returns an object containing the value updated for the single view.
+mapper.js: It is a function that takes as argument the first element (if defined) of the result of the pipeline, and returns an object containing the value updated for the single view.
 The object returned should match the schema of the single view.

-Inside the mapper it can be applied a renaming and repositioning of the fields.
+Inside the mapper a renaming and repositioning of the fields can be applied.

 We suggest to implement inside the mapper all the aggregation logic that can be reused for all the clients that will read the Single Views, they should be as generic as possible.
-It's good to have some calculation and aggregation logic inside Single View Creator as far as it is reusable.
+It is a good practice to have some calculation and aggregation logic inside Single View Creator as far as it is reusable.
 If you have to apply some custom logic try to do it inside and API Adapter specific for the client.

 startCustom function accepts a function in the configuration object called